YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 $$

 for appropriate functions $\rho$ and $\phi$.
-This is known as a 'sum decomposition' or 'Deep Sets encoding'.
+This is known as a "sum decomposition" or "Deep Sets encoding".
 This result tells us that, as long as $\rho$ and $\phi$ are universal function approximators, this sum-decomposition can be done without loss of generality in terms of the class of permutation-invariant maps that can be expressed.

 CNPs make heavy use this type of architecture.